dharmrai-vmw/service-installer-for-vmware-tanzu/aws/build_web/AWSFederalAirgap-DeploymentGuide.md

 This section describes the process of customizing the Ubuntu AMIs created in the deployment.
 The AMIs are created using the VPC ID and subnet ID of your airgapped VPC.

   - **FIPS**
-  To disable FIPS set `install_fips` to `no` in [STIG roles' main.yml](https://gitlab.eng.vmware.com/core-build/canonical-ubuntu-18.04-lts-stig-hardening/-/blob/master/vars/main.yml)
+  To deactivate FIPS set `install_fips` to `no` in [STIG roles' main.yml](https://gitlab.eng.vmware.com/core-build/canonical-ubuntu-18.04-lts-stig-hardening/-/blob/master/vars/main.yml)

   - **Adding CA certificate in the trust store**
   To add CA certificate(s) to the AMI, copy the CA(s) in `PEM` format to [STIG roles' files/ca folder](https://gitlab.eng.vmware.com/core-build/canonical-ubuntu-18.04-lts-stig-hardening/-/tree/master/files/ca)